 The process design of any waste management system must consider the cycle time of the autoclave.
 Total cycle time includes

 The cycle time of an autoclave cannot be modified.
 Attempts to cut corners will result in safety violations.
-These include violation of the time-temperature protocol for waste sterilization and openingautoclave the autoclave before it has cooled sufficiently, endangering human operators.
+These include violation of the time-temperature protocol for waste sterilization and opening the autoclave before it has cooled sufficiently, endangering human operators.

 Autoclaved medical waste is usually compacted after it cools down.
 The compaction process may include shredding before the compression.
 The compaction process reduces the volume of the treated waste significantly.